shadercoder/ScreenSpaceConeReflection/README.md

 # ScreenSpaceConeReflection

-This is a rough implementation of the Screen Space Glossy Reflections from : http://roar11.com/2015/07/screen-space-glossy-reflections/
+This is a rough implementation of the Screen Space Glossy Reflections from : http://roar11.com/2015/07/screen-space-glossy-reflections/ for Unity 5

 # Requirements